 Subscribers to the Theatro SaaS platform access the service from Honeywell Mobility Edge devices that range from rugged scanners for warehouse environments to Bluetooth headsets (that come in different styles, grades, and sizes to fit the needs of virtually any retail operation).

-Honeywell's headsets provide high-quality voice communications over Wi-Fi and offer employee locations, speech recognition, and much more - plus a plethora of analytics insights from connected platform to create a more engaged and informed workforce.
+Honeywell's headsets provide high-quality voice communications over Wi-Fi and offer employee locations, speech recognition, and much more - plus a plethora of analytics insights from connected platforms to create a more engaged and informed workforce.

 For example, a manager at a home decor store can record an employee meeting early in the morning for afternoon shift employees.
 The employees that come in later in the day can listen to the pre-recorded meeting right on their headsets.
 Managers and employees can even leave each other ‘messages’ about customers, schedules, store events, deliveries, and other pertinent information.